OksanaOxana/my-portfolio/README.md

 ### About The Project

-  <p>This project will help the employer get an idea of ​​me as an employee.</p>
+ This project will help the employer get an idea of ​​me as an employee.

 Every developer, when looking for a job, must have a project to demonstrate to the employer.
 That's why I created this project.

 I'm Oksana.
 I am a front-end developer from Belarus.
-I have learned HTML/CSS, Bootstrap, JavaScript, Python, Figma, Gsap, Git and now I am learning React.
+I have learned HTML/CSS, Bootstrap, JavaScript, Python, Figma, Gsap, Git.

 And now I’m looking for a job where I can put my skills into practice, where I can become part of a team and benefit the company.

+I try to learn something new every day and now I am learning React.

 In this project information about:
 * My education